-Beer lovers who come to Portugal are often disappointed by the range of Portuguese beers that are on offer, namely Super Bock or Sagres.
+Beer lovers who come to Portugal are often disappointed by the range of Portuguese beers that are on offer.
+Essentially, there are just two: Super Bock and Sagres.
 Although they do taste different, enough that most people form a preference for one or the other, they’re both the same style of beer: a light-bodied pale lager.

 Under Salazar’s regime, the beer industry was heavily protected by the government and foreign companies were not allowed to set up shop in Portugal.
 This allowed two companies, Unicer – Bebidas de Portugal, S.A which produces Super Bock and Sociedade Central de Cervejas, S.A which produces Sagres, to own the entire Portuguese market with no real competition.

 The industry was nationalised after the 1974 Revolution and, in theory, the Portuguese beer market was open for business.
 Bars could think about stocking international beers, new breweries could open up in Portugal, and international companies could set up shop here.

 But that didn’t happen.
 There was no appetite for innovation, either from consumers looking to try other beers or from new and foreign breweries looking to compete with the two super-brands.
 In Portugal, you drank either Super Bock or Sagres and that was it.
 And, for the most part, it still is – except on Madeira where you drink Coral, and on The Azores where you drink Especial.

 It’s worth trying both when you come to Portugal (and Coral and Especial if you visit the islands).
 You probably won’t be able to try Super Bock and Sagres at the same bar as it’s a little like the Coke or Pepsi situation: bars tend to stock one or the other.
 It’s also worth trying their other styles of beer such as Stout and Radler, which are generally only available in bottled form.

 Other styles: Abadia, Green, Stout, Selecção 1927, Sem Álcool, Sem Álcool Preta